xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md-taught-me-how-to-overcome-loneliness.md

   <p>Answer: Her presence made me feel loved.
 She was nice to me.
 I felt warmth just by chatting with her.</p>
 </div>

 I wasn’t finding joy in other areas of my life.
-I wasn’t loving myself. **In fact, I used to hate myself a lot**
+I wasn’t loving myself.

+In fact, I used to hate myself a lot.
 I was always seeking those feelings since I couldn’t receive the love and recognition I wanted from my family.

 I eventually realized how unhealthy it was to depend on others to receive warmth and comfort.
 If I could learn to be comfortable with who I am, I wouldn't need someone else's presence to feel okay.